-- Ensure there is deeper analysis and investigation of Swale's CCG high rate of generalised anxiety disorder. - Align public health and social care services with NHS services particularly in areas of greatest deprivation. - Urgently ensure that the available data is cleansed and understood more fully, both through previous national data sifting processes and local commissioning. - Urgently conduct health equity audit on Community/Secondary Mental Health services. - Ensure there is a local 'deep dive' into the APMS survey to ensure that National estimates are accurate.
+- Ensure there is deeper analysis and investigation of Ashford CCG high prevalence of Depression. - Align public health and social care services with NHS services particularly in areas of greatest deprivation. - Urgently ensure that the available data is cleansed and understood more fully, both through previous national data sifting processes and local commissioning. - Urgently conduct health equity audit on Community/Secondary Mental Health services. - Ensure there is a local 'deep dive' into the APMS survey to ensure that National estimates are accurate.
 This is underway for the 2015 survey and led by Public Health in Kent

-Chapter 7: Morbidity and Long-term Conditions
+Chapter 7: Long-term Conditions and Morbidity

 People with mental health problems (particularly serious mental health) die on average 20 years earlier than people with no mental health problem.
 Most People with a mental health condition die of Cardio Vascular Disease.
-The Risk Stratification project in Kent found that 75% of those in the study with a serious mental health condition had three or more long-term conditions.
+The Risk Stratification project in Kent found that 75% of those in the study with a serious mental health condition had 3 or more long-term conditions.
 Mental health commissioners need to work closely with the Better Care Programme to improve integrated services.